OS GPS FAQ

 How do I get updates?

 We will occasionally release updates to add or improve GPS features.
 These will appear as a pop-up message on the main screen when your device is on and connected to WiFi.
 Accept the update and wait for it to be applied - this may take a few minutes - and do not turn off the device while it is updating.
+Unfortunately the update cannot be performed via USB connection to a computer, as the update may affect the USB connection itself.

 Can I use an SD card to store maps and routes?